Project Meratas

 Heuristic analysis of the existing platform revealed critical violations of "Recognition Rather Than Recall" and

-With three complex technologies to integrate (gamification, cryptocurrency, and blockchain), I used a validation-driven design process focused on reducing user friction rather than adding feature complexity.
+With a broken post-donation experience and no behavioral loop to bring users back, I used a research-driven design process focused on reducing friction rather than adding feature complexity.

 1. Map Behavioral Psychology

-I used the “forest fire” interview scenario to understand high-urgency emotional responses and designed Earth Fighters as an engagement system that converts awareness into repeat participation.
+I used the "forest fire" interview scenario to understand high-urgency emotional responses and designed the Eco-Cycle as an engagement system that converts one-time donations into repeat participation.2.
+Translate Research into Design

-I translated technical requirements into clear user-facing functions:
+I translated research findings into clear user-facing solutions:

-Each system was validated through usability feedback to ensure it reduced cognitive load and improved clarity rather than introducing complexity.
+Each screen was validated through usability feedback to ensure it reduced cognitive load and improved clarity rather than introducing complexity.

 The core business objective was to ensure long-term participation through a verifiable funding model.
-Based on the user research, I designed how the client's required technologies would function as a loop.Play (Channel frustration into the game) → Earn (Tokens/Reward) → Convert (Tokens to Crypto/Funding) → Contribute (Real-world impact)This functional model bridges the digital action with the financial outcome, ensuring emotional engagement directly drives transparent funding and participation.
+Based on the user research, I designed how the client's required technologies would function as a loop.Discover (Homepage) → Give (Donation) → See Impact (Post-Donation) → Earn & Track (Dashboard) → Challenge (Eco-Challenges) → Share (Volunteer)This model ensures every interaction connects to the next, turning a one-time donation into an ongoing relationship with the platform.

 Interviews showed that users care about environmental causes but disengage when they cannot see visible outcomes from their actions.
 Participants consistently expressed the need for progress visibility, contribution tracking, and clearer feedback after donating.